Lewiz1909/Lewiz1909/README.md

 ->Advanced proficiency in C++ and Lua

-->Taught programming to 10+ students since secondary school
+->Taught programming to 10+ students since secondary, highschool level

 ->Quick to adapt and eager to learn